|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See DXC long-term trend chart] A long-term downtrend had started on September 5, 2025 at 15.04 and reached 11.82 on November 20, 2025.
-DXC lost 3.22 points, or 21.41%, in 10 weeks.
-The chart has formed a Broadening Descending Wedge chart pattern.
-The trend support level is at 11.66 and resistance is at 14.16.
-A Broadening Descending Wedge pattern is considered to be a reversal formation.
-It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a long-term trend.
+Medium-term trend: [See DXC medium-term trend chart] A medium-term uptrend had started on November 20, 2025 at 11.82 and reached 15.68 on December 17, 2025.
+DXC gained -3.86 points, or -32.66%, in 3 weeks.
+The chart has formed a Ascending Triangle chart pattern.
+The trend support level is at 14.72 and resistance is at 15.56.
+An Ascending Triangle is a variation of triangle formation that has a flat resistance line and rising support line.
+The higher lows indicate an increasing demand and give the ascending triangle definitive bullish bias.
+An Ascending Triangle usually represents an accumulation stage in bullish market.
+An Ascending Triangle is considered to be a continuation pattern, especially in an uptrend, but it may also mark a reversal in a downtrend.
+Use the following link to access a Ascending Triangle chart pattern help, or use a Technical Stock Screener to see the list of stocks with Ascending Triangle pattern in a medium-term trend.

 Daily Technical Indicators: [See DXC daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
-Such crossover is considered a bullish signal.
-Oscillators are designed to signal a possible trend reversal.
-They can act as alerts and should be taken in conjunction with other technical analysis tools.
-Oscillators can be used to confirm other technical signals.
-Use the following link to access Lane's Stochastic help.
-During the last week, daily MACD line has moved above its signal line.
-Such crossover is considered a bullish signal.
-During the last week, the price has risen above the Parabolic SAR (stop and reversal).
-A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
+The daily MACD line is below its signal line since December 24, 2025.
+This is an indication that the short-term trend is down.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term downtrend is getting weak.
+During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
+A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
 During the last week, the price has moved above the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-Price is close to the 50 Day Moving Average.
-The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
-Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
-Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |